csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

     ; ------- end of field 1 --- number of events: 241 -------

-Cmask can be downloaded for
+Cmask can be downloaded for&nbsp;
 [MacOS9, Win, Linux](http://www.bartetzki.de/en/software.html) (by
-André Bartetzki) and is ported to [OSX](http://www.anthonykozar.net/ports/cmask)(by Anthony Kozar).
+André Bartetzki) and is ported to&nbsp;
+[OSX](http://www.anthonykozar.net/ports/cmask)(by Anthony Kozar).

 ## nGen